 In the financial year 2017/18 the Authority changed its policy on the reallocation of support costs to service users and these costs now appear as a separate line item on the Comprehensive Income and expenditure Statement.
-Accordingly for comparison purposes changes have been made to the 2016/17 data in the Comprehensive Income and expenditure Statement and associated notes.
+Accordingly for comparison purposes changes have been made to the 2016/17 data in the Comprehensive Income and Expenditure Statement, Expenditure Funding Analysis and associated notes.
+Further details are shown in Note 41 to the Statements.